salesforce-heroku-workshops/enterprise-java-developer/index.md

 Now that you have everything installed you will need to configure the Heroku settings in Eclipse.
 Navigate to the Eclipse preferences:

 * On Windows / Linux:
-    1. Select `Window` from the menu bar
+    1. In Eclipse select `Window` from the menu bar
     2. Select `Preferences`

 * On Mac:

-    1. Select `Eclipse` from the menu bar
+    1. In Eclipse select `Eclipse` from the menu bar
     2. Select `Preferences`

 Now you will configure the API key for Heroku.